benmeller/security-journey/src/content/blog/htb-starting-point/tier-1.md

 > **Learning Opportunity**
 >
 > Responder is a tool that can gather hashed credentials used in NTLM and facilitate relay attacks.
 It targets the protocols Link-Local Multicast Name Resolution (LLMNR), NetBIOS Name Service (NBT-NS) and Multicast DNS (MDNS).
+>
+> LLMNR is Windows component that acts as a host discovery method.
+You may particularly see this used in AD environments
+>
+> We can use Responder for either sniffing or spoofing.
+It can listen in on interactions to e.g. an SMB share.
+Alternatively, it can respond to host discovery queries by saying "yes, I am that server, send me your details".
+In this way, we can use Responder to gather credentials to be cracked later on

 **Task 8**